meiclin/Certificate/README.md

 # Certificate
 ### Life Goal: Healthy, Happy, and Wealthy
-#### Be a full-time mother, I learn diverse fields of knowledge and skills because of my life goal, and related skills I learn as the followings.
+#### As a full-time mother, I pursued a broad spectrum of knowledge and skills aligned with my life goals.
+Once my children began school, I transitioned into part-time work at their school and enrolled in a Master of Education program in Special Education to deepen my expertise in supporting students with special needs—my current area of focus.
+My next career step is to become a certified special education teacher to expand my impact.
-##### ➢	General skills: Machine learning and data mining for analyzing.
-AI for automatic activities.
-Cybersecurity for information security.
-Programming language for estimating possibility of software.
-Project management and software project management with agile to make projects successfully on time.
+##### ➢	General skills: MProficient in machine learning and data mining for analytical insights; AI for task automation; cybersecurity for safeguarding information; programming languages for software feasibility analysis; and project management—including agile methodologies—for timely and successful project delivery.
-##### ➢	Plans and related skills for healthy life: customize personal healthy data and make a personal AI doctor.
-Related skill: general skills, bio-information, genome data science, COVID-19, AI for medicine (in progress), AI for healthy (in progress)
+##### ➢	Plans and related skills for healthy life: cDeveloping personalized health data systems and an AI-powered personal health assistant.
+Related skills: general technical competencies, bioinformatics, genome data science, COVID-19 research, AI in medicine (in progress), and AI for health optimization (in progress).
-##### ➢	Plans and related skills for happy life: personal AI secretary with activities suggestions, and tools development.
-Related skill: nano-technology, AR/VR/MR/XR, App and Web skill, optical robot.
+##### ➢	Plans and related skills for happy life: Creating a personal AI assistant for activity planning and tool development.
+Related skills: nanotechnology, immersive technologies (AR/VR/MR/XR), app and web development, and optical robotics.
-##### ➢	Plans and related skills for Wealthy: AI financial management for personal financial plan, customize periodic summary, and warning settings.
-Related skill: machine learning, data science, deep learning, AI, project management.
+##### ➢	Plans and related skills for Wealthy: Building AI-driven financial management tools for personalized planning, automated summaries, and alert systems.
+Related skills: machine learning, data science, deep learning, AI applications, and project management.
 ### •	Certificates on Coursera.org
 ###### (Details on https://www.linkedin.com/in/meiclin, https://github.com/meiclin?tab=repositories)
 ###	Deep Learning and AI Specialization: